 "In a nutshell, what is the best way to go about beautifying my yard?"
-I am sometimes asked this rather broad question, and it's a tough one to answer.
+It's a tough question to answer.
 There are so many variables in do-it-yourself landscaping, such as budget, skills, the climate of your region, your personal design tastes, how you'll be using your yard, etc., but there are certain steps you can take that are so sound that they readily suggest themselves as answers to this question.

 01 of 10

 Here's a can't-miss tip for beautifying your yard: make sure you're providing something of interest in each of the four seasons.
 Do-it-yourself landscaping for four-season interest begins with a well-researched plant-selection plan.
 The goal is to have flowering trees and/or shrubs throughout spring and summer, fall foliage in autumn and good structure in winter.
 This article describes how to achieve that goal.

 Perennial flowers are wonderful for your planting beds, but they bloom for only so long.
 You may have perennials blooming in your bed in May, then nothing until July.
 Incorporating annuals into a do-it-yourself landscaping plan will "plug the gaps," giving you continuous color in the yard.
 Try using picture galleries to find ideas for your color schemes in landscape design.Continue to 5 of 10 below.

 Don't restrict your do-it-yourself landscaping to plants.
 Include hardscape features, too.
 Like evergreens, they provide structure in winter and much more than that.
 Walls and fences make an essential design statement, as they frame your property.
 When you drive around the countryside, you might notice how much more “finished” the properties with fences look.
 Decks and arbors are other important hardscape features.
 Patios and decks provide transitions from indoors to outdoors.

 06 of 10

 Install Water Features: It's Easier Than You Think